materiaraiding/materiaraiding-old/_ultimate/dsr.md

 The order that the numbers will soak the towers is as follows:

->3s soak 1s towers (using their previously indicated positions, or their arrow positions)
+(using their previously indicated positions, or their arrow positions)
+* 3s soak 1s towers
->East and West 1s soak 2s
+* East and West 1s soak 2s
->2s and South 1 soak 3s
+* 2s and South 1 soak 3s